markjnkim/es_mod/02-css/content/lesson-4-grid.md

 Now we can start placing our grid items into the grid by creating CSS class selectors that will uniquely identify each grid item and allow us to position each item individually.
 Until now, we've been using grid properties on the grid parent element or grid container to define the grid.
 In contrast, this step defines the grid properties on the grid children or grid items.

-Because we can customize each grid item individually, we must use a class selector to target each grid item element in HTML by their class attribute.
-Recall how this is similar to the flexbox lesson, when we assigned properties to the parent element in order to have consistent behavior in the children elements&mdash;whether that be alignment in relation to the parent or spacing in relation to other sibling elements&mdash; or when we assigned properties to the flexbox child element to control them individually for responsive behavior.
+Because we can customize each grid item individually, we must use a class selector to target each grid item's HTML element by its class attribute.
+This is similar to the flexbox lesson, when we assigned properties to the parent element in order to have consistent behavior in the children elements&mdash;whether that be alignment in relation to the parent or spacing in relation to sibling elements&mdash; or when we assigned properties to the flexbox child element to control it individually for responsive behavior.

-Let's start with a simple example by assigning unique classes to each of our grid items.
+Let's start with a simple example by assigning unique classes to each grid item .
 We'll label them as box1, box2, etc.

 ```html
 <div class="service-grid-container">